rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 However by diving deeper into the numbers we see another picture.
-Since the outbreak as a Pandemic, the mortality rate has actually increased from 2-3% to around 6%.
+Since the outbreak of the virus as a Pandemic, the mortality rate has actually doubled, from 3% to around 7%.

 <iframe
         src="Charts/webpage003.png"